datomatic/laravel-fatture-in-cloud/README.md

 $fic = app(Datomatic\FattureInCloud\FattureInCloud::class);
 ```

-Use the Fatture In CLoud utilities classes
+Use the Fatture In Cloud utilities classes

 `$fic->clients()->create([... user array...]);`

-Please see the functionalities and the array to pass on [Official Documentation](https://developers.fattureincloud.it/api-reference)
+Please see the functionalities and the array to pass on [Official Documentation](https://developers.fattureincloud.it/api-reference).

-This is the utilities covered:
+The resources covered are:
 - user()
 - info()
 - products()